boo-lang/boo/README.md

 For a brief description of the project and its goals take a look at `docs/BooManifesto.sxw`.

-`extras/boox` contains a sweet little tool you can use to get yourself acquainted with the language.

 `src/` contains all the source code for the runtime and compiler components.